joeyespo/grip/README.md

-Grip -- Github Readme Instant Preview
+Grip -- GitHub Readme Instant Preview
 =====================================

-Render local readme files before sending off to Github.
+Render local readme files before sending off to GitHub.

-Grip is a command-line server application written in Python that uses the [Github markdown API][markdown] to render a local readme file.
-The styles also come directly from Github, so you'll know exactly how it will appear.
+Grip is a command-line server application written in Python that uses the [GitHub markdown API][markdown] to render a local readme file.
+The styles also come directly from GitHub, so you'll know exactly how it will appear.

 Motivation
 ----------

-Sometimes you just want to see the exact readme result before committing and pushing to Github.
+Sometimes you just want to see the exact readme result before committing and pushing to GitHub.

 Especially when doing [Readme-driven development][rdd].